-Robert Drew, Cinema Verite Documentarian, Dies at 90tags: Robert Drew
+Robert Drew, Cinema Verite Documentarian, Dies at 90Historians in the News

 Filmmaker Robert Drew, a pioneer of the modern documentary who in "Primary" and other movies mastered the intimate, spontaneous style known as cinema verite and schooled a generation of influential directors that included D.A.
 Pennebaker and Albert Maysles, has died at age 90.